DFE-Digital/dfe-analytics/README.md

 > 	It could be nice to have tests to prove that connectivity to GCP still works after an update, but we aren't setup for that yet.
 3. (Optional) Verify committed `CHANGELOG.md` changes and alter if necessary: `git show`
 4. Push the branch: `git push origin v${NEW_VERSION}-release`, e.g. `git push origin v1.3.0-release`
-5. Push the tags: `git push --tags`
-6. Cut a PR on GitHub with the label `version-release`, and merge once approved
+5. Cut a PR on GitHub with the label `version-release`, and wait for approval
+6. Once the PR is approved push the tags, immediately prior to merging: `git push --tags`
+7. Merge the PR.

+IMPORTANT:  Pushing the tags will immediately make the release available even on a unmerged branch.
+Therefore, push the tags to Github only when the PR is approved and immediately prior to merging the PR.

 ## License